GeneticResources/GENESIS_PRS/README.md

 ## Citation

+Please cite the following paper when you use GENESIS:

 Zhang, Yan, et al. "Estimation of complex effect-size distributions using summary-level statistics from genome-wide association studies across 32 complex traits and implications for the future." bioRxiv (2017): 175406.